vippsas/vipps-epayment-api/features/free-standing-card-payments.md

 The ePayment API supports freestanding card payments, where any user can pay with a card without using the app.
-This lets merchants accept payments from customers in countries where the Vipps MobilePay app is not yet available.
+This lets merchants accept payments from customers in countries where the Vipps or MobilePay app is not yet available.

 See
 [FAQ: Card payments](https://developer.vippsmobilepay.com/docs/faqs/users-and-payments-faq/#card-payments).